Xenoblade Chronicles 3 Battle System

 Combos in Xenoblade Chronicles 3 are another important aspect of the battle system.
 They work as they used to in the previous installments.
 So if you mastered them, then you don’t have to learn them again.
 If not, now is your time to master them.

-Most of the Arts in Xenoblade Chronicles 3 have special statuses.
-These special statuses initiate power combos to deal massive damage.
-The special statuses are Break, Burst, Daze, Launch, Topple, and Smash.
+1. Special Statuses: Many Arts in the game have special statuses attached to them.
+These statuses are Break, Burst, Daze, Launch, Topple, and Smash.

 Canceling